-Methane concentrations began to increase below ~500 m in the middle Eocene nannofossil chalk at Site U1508 and below ~400 m in the Eocene calcareous claystone at Site U1509.
-At both locations, ethane and propane were also detected, although the $C_1/C_2$ ratio did not drop below 100.
-The suites of hydrocarbons measured were not classified as "anomalous" but do suggest burial of strata containing organic carbon and thermogenic hydrocarbon production in Reinga Basin and the southern New Caledonia Trough.
+Routine headspace gas sampling revealed significant concentrations of light hydrocarbon gases in deep sediments at two locations.
+Methane concentrations began increasing below ~500 m within the middle Eocene nannofossil chalk at Site U1508 and below ~400 m within the Eocene calcareous claystone at Site U1509.
+At both locations, ethane and propane were also detected, although the C_1/C_2 ratio did not drop below 100.
+The suites of hydrocarbons measured were not classified as "anomalous" but do suggest burial of strata containing organic carbon and thermogenic hydrocarbon production in the Reinga Basin and the southern New Caledonia Trough.